Ionic Vue

 Step 1.
 Create an Ionic Vue app

-If you want to create a voice-enabled app from scratch, in the Terminal, run the following commands.
+If you want to create an app with a conversational experience from scratch, in the Terminal, run the following commands.
 Otherwise move on to step 2.

 Terminal